NixOS/rfcs/rfcs/0145-doc-strings.md

 The format does not allow any distinction between doc comments and regular comments.

-Having a distinction would allow us to
+Having a distinction would allow us to build reliable and correct documentation

-1. Find all comments that are part of the documentation
-2. Render them in the documentation format
-3. Connect the documentation to the exact places in the Nix code.

 ### References to the problems above